 Applicant interviews, if offered, will be held in early to mid February.

-Applicants are required to upload UNOFFICIAL transcripts into the graduate application.
+All applicants are required to upload UNOFFICIAL transcripts into the graduate application.

-Students who attended U.S. institutions should NOT send any official transcripts to the department unless requested by the department during interivew season.
 If the department requests your official transcripts, please use the following address:

 259 Campus Drive